Sopralapanca/atari-representation-learning/README.md

 This repo provides code for the benchmark and techniques introduced in the paper [Unsupervised State Representation Learning in Atari](https://arxiv.org/abs/1906.08226)

+**⚠️ Compatibility notice — gymnasium now used**

+- This codebase has been updated to use **gymnasium** (with **ale-py**) instead of the older `gym` package.
+- Support for `openai baselines` and `pytorch-a2c-ppo-acktr-gail` has been removed; the project includes standalone replacements for required wrappers and utilities.
+- If you previously relied on those packages, update your environment per the installation instructions below or reinstall the package from the local workspace.

 * [📦 Install ](#install) -- Install relevant dependencies and the project
 * [🔧 Usage ](#usage) -- Learn how to use AtariARI and train representations with Spatio-Temporal DeepInfomax (ST-DIM)
 * [🕹️ RAM Annotations ](atariari/benchmark/ram_annotations.py) -- Mapping of RAM indexes to semantic state variables